hvag/blog/terraform.md

 }
 ```

-Utilizing count and iterating over the injected subnet address list makes it all so much easier and cleaner.
+Utilizing count and iterating over the injected subnet address lists makes it all so much easier and cleaner.

 ## Building Servers
 _I heard that the network was ready, now can I build my server?_